Frequently Asked Questions

 Tuition for the Class of 2020 is $4,700 and may be paid by the individual or employer (or a combination of both).
 There are also miscellaneous expenses, such as transportation and parking to and from Challenge Days and retreats.
 Hotel accommodations for the retreats and meals are included in the cost of the tuition.

-A limited amount of financial assistance is available to those candidates who are either self-employed, not employed, or employed by a small business, a nonprofit, or in the public sector.
-Candidates employed by large, private-sector companies are not eligible for assistance.
+A limited amount of financial aid is available to those candidates who are either self-employed, not employed, or employed by a small business, a nonprofit, or in the public sector.
+Candidates employed by large private-sector companies are not eligible for financial aid.

 How do I convince my employer to support my participation in LT?